Will an automatic car wash hurt my car?

 Let’s talk about some of the different kinds of car washes.

 First, there’s the tunnel car wash with spinning “brushes.”
-I always refer to these as swirl-o-matics!
-You can spend all day and night polishing a car to perfection, and completely ruin it in one trip through this type of car wash.
+I always refer to these as scratch-o-matics!
 These are typically very abrasive, and the dirt, grime, and abrasive debris from all of the other vehicles that have gone through the “swirl-o-matic” are now being applied to your car at a high rate of speed.
 “Scratch, ding, OUCH!”
 Avoid these at all costs and only go through unless someone has a gun to your head!

 Next, there are the “gentle” or “soft-cloth” car washes.
 The selling point on these is the fact that (1) they are made of soft cloth hanging vertically from the machine, and that (2) they just gently agitate the surface of your car’s paint.
 They are more gentle than the spinning brush tunnel washes, but they are still abrasive!
 As you can see in the photo on the left, a piece of the “soft” cloth got caught on the front bumper area and headlight of this 2012 BMW.
 The “soft cloth” isn’t so soft because it’s caked with abrasive debris from all of the other vehicles that have been there such as grease, dirt, micro pieces of sand, rocks, you name it!
 The small amount of water being sprayed on them between each wash isn’t enough to thoroughly clean them.
 And it’s not like they have a maintenance crew cleaning the cloth after each use.
 Avoid these types of washes as well.